Jumia/techblog/_posts/2020-02-01-software-testing-the-seven-truths-you-have-to-deal-with.md

 - Regularly review and, if necessary, correct the tests already existent;
 - Refresh yourself with a pause and certainly new ideas will appear on your mind to create new tests; every time you have new ideas, write them down no matter where you are; it has already happened to me, having a task on a day and, at home, appeared in my mind new ideas in order to deal with a problem;
-- Request opinion to another tester, even if is a less experienced tester than you, to review your tests or ideas.
-He/she can give you new ideas or only talk about something that will wake and refresh your brain;
+- Ask another tester's opinion, even if he/she is a less experienced tester than you, to review your tests or ideas.
+He/she can give you new ideas or only talk about something that will awake and refresh your brain;
 - The opposite is also valid: if a tester requests your opinion do not refuse it: you will learn together;
 - In case you are a tester dedicated to a specific area of a product, dare you to explore other areas in order to discover new bugs; you will know more about the product too.